 2. People speak Arabic and English.

-Most touristic places are very easy to reach, since most road signs are written in English as well, and the people working with tourists know English.
+Most tourist places are very easy to reach since most road signs are written in English as well, and the people working with tourists speak English.
 That’s why it’s so easy to drive around and organize your own road trip.
 Check out my 7-day Jordan itinerary.

 Jordan has its own currency: Jordanian Dinar (JD).
 1 Jordanian dinar = 1.41 U.S. dollars (Nov 2018).
 Although most exchange offices accept all major currencies, they seem to prefer USD.
-Some expensive hotels, restaurants and other international companies accept credit and debit cards, but it’s very common to pay cash, so make sure you have enough or you ask before it they accept card payment.
+Some expensive hotels, restaurants, and other international companies accept credit and debit cards, but it’s very common to pay cash, so make sure you have enough, or you ask before they accept card payments.

-Also, Jordan is pricey and you should be aware of some basic prices so you don’t get scammed.
-For instance, one can of Coke was 1.5 JD at the cafe by the Citadel, in Amman.
+Also, Jordan is pricey, and you should be aware of some basic prices so you don’t get scammed.
+For instance, one can of Coke was 1.5 JD at the cafe by the Citadel in Amman.
 Down the street, you will find it in small family shops for 0.25-0.5 JD.
-The closer you are to touristic places, the more expensive it gets.
+The closer you are to tourist places, the more expensive it gets.

 4. Beware of scams.

-As most touristic places, Jordan is no exception.
-Most locals are very nice and some might think even that they are over friendly.
-That’s their culture and I appreciate them for it.
-They made me feel welcomed and had a fantastic time because of them.
+Like most tourist places, Jordan is no exception.
+Most locals are very nice and some might even think that they are over-friendly.
+That’s their culture, and I appreciate them for it.
+They made me feel welcome, and I had a fantastic time because of them.

-But, for example, at Petra, many people will try to ask you for donations, to buy souvenirs and offer to be your guide.
-The thing is that they are very insistent and some even ask for more than it’s worth.
+But, for example, at Petra, many people will try to ask you for donations, buy souvenirs, and offer to be your guide.
+The thing is that they are very insistent, and some even ask for more than it’s worth.

 Of course, everything is more expensive at Petra, but some things are ridiculous.
-Use your better judgement, and sometimes ignore them, if you must.
-The internet is full of scams that are going on, so I would recommend not to get to close to them.
+Use your better judgment, and sometimes ignore them if you must.
+The internet is full of scams, so I would recommend not getting too close to them.

-Jordan Pass includes most of the touristic sites in the country and it’s worth buying it, as you don’t have to worry about tickets later.
+Jordan Pass includes most of the tourist sites in the country, and it’s worth buying it, as you don’t have to worry about tickets later.
 Buy your Jordan Pass before you get to Jordan.